Tapering off opioids: When and how

 - Regularly monitor your pulse, blood pressure and temperature

 - Request urine or blood samples to check the type and amount of medication or other substances in your system

 - Ask for your permission to speak with your other health care providers, pharmacist or family members to get information that may help with your medication taper

 - Prescribe other types of medications to help you manage withdrawal signs and symptoms such as sleep, appetite and mood disturbances

 Follow your withdrawal plan closely, especially your doctor's instructions about how and when to take medications during the taper.
-Although you may be eager to reach your goal, your body needs time to adjust to lower levels of opioids in your body, and then to none at all.
-A step-by-step reduction in your dose helps this process go smoothly and helps ease the discomfort you may feel when you stop taking opioids.
+Although you may be eager to reach your goal, your body needs time to adjust to lower levels of opioids, and then to none at all.
+A step-by-step reduction in your dose helps this process go smoothly and helps ease the discomfort you may feel as you stop taking opioids.
 It also allows you to practice new skills to manage pain and other chronic symptoms.

 You may be tempted to take more medication than your taper requires.
 Don't supplement your taper with additional medications from home, visits to the emergency room, or with alcohol or street drugs.
 If you feel the need to supplement, contact your health care team.

 Some people experience withdrawal when they stop or reduce the use of opioid medication.
 Symptoms may vary, depending on several factors, such as which medication you're taking and the length of use.
 Tapering can help reduce or eliminate withdrawal signs and symptoms.